-> “Facebook helps you connect and share with the people in your life.”
-Facebook can be used to communicate to your fans about who you are.
+"Facebook helps you connect and share with the people in your life."
+Facebook can be used to communicate with your fans about who you are.
 Edify your audience about who you are.
 Inform them about your products and services.

 Twitter – What you are doing?

-“Find out what’s happening, right now, with the people and organisations you care about."
+"Find out what's happening, right now, with the people and organisations you care about."
 I use Twitter for conversation.
 Let your followers know what you are doing.
-Twitter (Micro Blogging), with its 140 characters you can update your customers about your current status.
+Twitter (Micro Blogging), with its 140 characters, you can update your customers about your current status.
 Send them a photo or a link with some short text.

 Pinterest – What you want to be?

-“Find out what’s happening, right now, with the people and organisations you care about.“
+"Find out what's happening, right now, with the people and organisations you care about. "

 Pinterest is all about visual.
-Create boards with the various interest in your brand.
+Create boards with various interest in your brand.
 Allow your fans to pin and repin your post.
 Pinterest acts as a wish list.
 See what attention your fans.